 - “How are you feeling about your free time at school?”
 Offering a chance to talk about lunch and recess gives insight into your child’s social challenges.

 - “Seems like you got frustrated with your homework and just stopped.
 Did your teacher mention that your homework was incomplete?”
-Be sure to reflect on outcomes of their choices.

 Step 5.
 Recognize Effort and Quality to Foster Motivation